ricardolmsilva/be-the-hero/README.md

 <b>Be the Hero</b> it's a project that aims to help financial charity associations.

 </br>
-You can try mobile app, just scanning that QRCode with the cam of your smartphone.
-Is required to have installed "Expo Client" app in your smartphone.
+You can try the mobile app, just scanning that QRCode with the cam of your smartphone.
+Is required to have installed the "Expo Client" app in your smartphone.
 </br>
 </br>
   <img src="./mobile/assets/qr.jpeg" width="250px" />